 The McDonald Commission process represents Canada's most sustained and considered examination of the proper relationship between the government and the police.
 Both Prime Minister Trudeau and the McDonald Commission seemed to restrict the concept of police independence to the process of criminal investigation, although the Prime Minister did refer to the potentially broader concept of the day-to-day operations of the police.
-Where they differed was whether police independence included independence from requests for information with Trudeau defending governmental ignorance as a matter of principle.
-In contrast, the McDonald Commission argued that democracy required Ministerial knowledge of even operational and investigative matters if it affected matters of policy that were the proper preserve of a democratic government.
+Where they differed was whether police independence included independence from requests for information with Trudeau defending governmental ignorance as a matter of principle and McDonald arguing that democracy required Ministerial knowledge of even operational and investigative matters if it affected matters of policy.
 The McDonald Commission stands as an eloquent statement of the need for democratic responsibility and direction of policing with the exception of criminal investigations.
-Nevertheless, the democratic principles that were at the core of the McDonald's Commission's proposal have come under assault in the subsequent decades by increased centralization within government and the erosion of principles of Ministerial responsibility.55 Its recommendations were also based on a number of crucial but debatable assumptions.
+Nevertheless, the democratic principles that were at the core of the McDonald's Commission's proposal have come under assault in the subsequent decades by increased centralization within government, the erosion of principles of Ministerial responsibility and increasing cynicism about politics and politicians.58 Its recommendations were also based on a number of crucial but debatable assumptions.
 One was that governments could receive and impart information and views to the police without assuming control or direction of the activities.
 Another assumption was that partisan considerations could be excluded from a broader category of public interest considerations when Ministers intervened in policing matters.
-As will be see, subsequent cases have put these distinctions between information and influence and between partisan and public interest considerations sorely to the test.
+As will be see, subsequent cases have put